utecuy/edx-platform/docs/en_us/platform_api/source/mobile/course_info.rst

 ##################################################
-Mobile Course Information API
+Mobile Course Information API Resource
 ##################################################

-This page describes how to use the Mobile Course Information API to complete these actions:
+With the Mobile Course Information API resource, you can complete the following tasks.

-* `Get Course Updates`_
+* - :ref:`Get updates about a user<Get Course Updates>`.
-* `Get Course Handouts`_
+* - :ref:`Get a list of course handouts<Get Course Handouts>`.

 .. _Get Course Updates:

 *******************